 Making sure they work for you

-TheyWorkForYou makes it easier to understand what goes on in Parliament, and to make an informed choice in the election.
+Whether you voted for your MP or not, they now represent you.
+TheyWorkForYou will help you follow your MP and hold them to account over the next few years.
 With just a few clicks, you can check up on your MP and find out: are they working for you?

 But the site is currently operating without dedicated funding, and that’s a problem.
 In order to keep it running for the next 12 months, we’re going to need your help.

-We need your support to keep TheyWorkForYou running and make sure people across the UK can continue to keep an eye on their elected representatives and hold them to account.
+We need your support to keep TheyWorkForYou running and make sure people across the UK can continue to access unbiased and factual political information.

 Now more than ever, the UK public needs clarity over what’s said and done in Parliament.
-TheyWorkForYou helps to provide that clarity and oversight, with over 300,000 people visiting the site in a typical month.
+TheyWorkForYou helps to provide that clarity and oversight, with over 300,000 people visiting the site in a typical month to find out what is being said and decided on their behalf.

 If you enjoy – or even rely on – TheyWorkForYou’s services, then be a democracy hero and donate now to ensure we can continue to provide them.